no-problemo/test-XSSBuster/README.md

 **XSSBuster.js** is a proactive DOM sanitizer defending against client-side injection attacks, more specifically, DOM-based and reflected cross-site-scripting attacks.

-**XSSB** may NOT alter or pollute the global namespace in any way, thus considered safe to integrate with any existing code/libraries.
+<i>XSSB</i> may <i>NOT</i> alter or pollute the global namespace in any way, thus considered safe to integrate with any existing code/libraries.

 #The Problem:
 It's a given that third-party scripts integration (be it for web analytics, advertisement, social widgets, et al) do extend the attack surface of your website/webapp, and can open a window for novel client-side injection attacks — most notably, DOM-based XSSes.
 Here are some stories: